gbinside/code_tests/01-BBB.md

 This problem was asked by Microsoft.

 Given an array of numbers and a number k, determine if there are three entries in the array which add up to the specified number k.
 For example, given `[20, 303, 3, 4, 25]` and `k = 49`, return `true` as 20 + 4 + 25 = 49.

+## 539

+This problem was asked by Pandora.

+Given an undirected graph, determine if it contains a cycle.